© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Denys's churchyard is a scheduled monument protected by Historic England under reference 1016113.
 View the official record →

-Churchyard Cross in St Denys's churchyard is a medieval stone monument that stands within the grounds of the parish church at Ribbesford in Worcestershire.
+St Denys's churchyard cross in Worcestershire is a medieval monument that stands within the churchyard of the parish church dedicated to Saint Denys.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016113.

 Churchyard cross in St Denys's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016113.